-FLORIDA EXECUTIVE DIRECTOR, NATIONAL FEDERATION OF INDEPENDENT BUSINESSES, TALLAHASSEE
+FLORIDA EXECUTIVE DIRECTOR, NATIONAL FEDERATION OF INDEPENDENT BUSINESS, TALLAHASSEE

-Herrle is involved on the boards of the Museum of Florida History and Mission San Luis.
-“I’m dedicated to the historic resources in Tallahassee and take every opportunity to showcase them to the small-business community.”
+Herrle has served on boards for organizations such as the Museum of Florida History and Mission San Luis.
+“I’m dedicated to the historic resources in Tallahassee and take every opportunity to showcase them to the small-business community,” he says.